-The results of table 4 also reveal that the cross-sectional differences in cyclical sensitivity are driven by the top 0.5%, which represents approximately 500 firms in each quarter.
-In particular, relative to the baseline group (in which firms have average of approximately 2m\$ in book assets, expressed in 2014q1 dollars), the cyclical sensitivity of sales growth among in the 90-99% (where book assets average 49m\$) is not statistically different; for the 99-99.5% (where book assets average 626m\$), the cyclicality is slightly smaller, but the significance is marginal.
-It is really only at the very top that the difference emerges.
-Note that the slope in the simple OLS of Figure 2 is essentially the same as the difference in elasticities between the top 0.5% and the bottom 90%, approximately 0.6; thus, the simple bivariate OLS provides a good proxy for the excess sensitivity of small firms' sales, despite potential differences across industries.
+group (where book assets average \$2m), the cyclical sensitivity of sales growth in the 90-99% (where book assets average \$49m) is not statistically different; for the 99-99.5% (where book assets average \$626m), the cyclicality is slightly smaller but the significance is marginal.28 It is really only at the very top that the difference emerges.
 We have experimented with more size classes; within the bottom 90% of the firm size distribution, we find no evidence of differences in cyclical sensitivity.
-It is also worth noting that the adjusted R-squared for this regression is quite low indicating that, despite the obvious common component between small and large firms, there is considerable heterogeneity in sales growth at the firm level.
+It is also worth noting that the adjusted R-squared for this regression is quite low, indicating that, despite the obvious common component between small and large firms, there is considerable heterogeneity in sales growth at the firm level.